Polirecyliente/SGConocimiento/Computer_science/01_Definitions.md

 ::: term
 **Client-server topology**
   : One of the most common network topologies when this was written.
 In this topology, a server serves files, and there can be one or many clients that request those files.
-The communication would go like this: the client sends a request for a file to the server, then the server sends the file to the client.
+The communication would go like this: the client sends a request for a file to the server, then the server serves the file (by sending it) to the client.
 The file can be plain text, an image, or any kind of file.
 :::

 ::: term